-- Awarded to students who meet each of the following four criteria: - Satisfy the requirement to earn a Modified Standard Diploma, a Standard Diploma or an Advanced Studies Diploma,
+- Awarded to students who meet each of the following four criteria:

-- Complete Virginia & United States History and Government courses with a grade of "B" or higher, - Complete 50 hours of voluntary participation in community service or extracurricular activities, such as volunteering for a charitable or religious organization that provides services to the poor, sick or less fortunate; participating in Boy Scouts, Girl Scouts or similar youth organizations; participating in Junior Reserve Officer Training Corps OROTC); participating in political campaigns, government internships, Boys State, Girls State or Model General Assembly; and participating in schoolsponsored extracurricular activities that have a civics focus.
-Any student who enlists in the United States military prior to graduation will be deemed to have met this community service requirement, - Have good attendance and no disciplinary infractions as determined by local school board policies.
+- 1. Satisfy the requirement to earn a Modified Standard Diploma, a Standard Diploma or an Advanced Studies Diploma, - 2.
+Complete Virginia & United States History and Government courses with a grade of "B" or higher, - 3.
+Complete 50 hours of voluntary participation in community service or extracurricular activities, such as volunteering for a charitable or religious organization that provides services to the poor, sick or less fortunate; participating in Boy Scouts, Girl Scouts or similar youth organizations; participating in Junior Reserve Officer Training Corps OROTC); participating in political campaigns, government internships, Boys State, Girls State or Model General Assembly; and participating in schoolsponsored extracurricular activities that have a civics focus.
+Any student who enlists in the United States military prior to graduation will be deemed to have met this community service requirement, - 4.
+Have good attendance and no disciplinary infractions as determined by local school board policies.

-Board of Education's Seal of Biliteracy - Graduating high school students who achieve a high level of proficiency in English and in one or more languages other than English receive the Seal of Biliteracy.
-To attain this seal, the Virginia Board of Education requires students to meet the following
+Seal of Biliteracy - Graduating high school students who achieve a high level of proficiency in English and in one or more languages other than English receive the Seal of Biliteracy.
+To attain this seal, the Virginia Board of Education requires students to meet the following criteria:

-- Earn a Board of Education-approved diploma AND - pass all required and End-of Course Assessments in in English reading and writing at the proficient or higher level AND - be proficient at the intermediate mid-level or higher in one or more languages other than English, as demonstrated through an approved assessment.
+- a.
+The Board of Education's Seal of Biliteracy will be awarded to students who earn a Board of Education-approved diploma and - i. pass all required and End-of Course Assessments in in English reading and writing at the proficient or higher level; and - ii. be proficient at the intermediate mid-level or higher in one or more languages other than English, as demonstrated through an approved assessment.